 Shallow puddles are not the most arduous obstacles to overcome, but it’s still important to remember that on the other side of a puddle grip levels could be lower.
 Adjust your speed to suit the depth of the water, too.

-If your obstruction is deeper, take more time and care when crossing it.
+If the obstruction is deeper, take more time and care when crossing it.
 A few minutes planning could save you plenty of time – and money – in having your car repaired.
+And never attempt to drive through fast flowing water – you could easily get swept away.